 The Inn at Laurel Point offers views of Victoria harbour and features an indoor pool and a restaurant.
 The Royal BC Museum is 0.6 miles away.
 The hotel rooms are decorated with modern furnishings and many offer large patios and spacious bathrooms.

 Aura Waterfront Restaurant at the Inn at Laurel Point serves meals created with local products.
-Guests can enjoy a glass of vintage wine from a nearby winery, while enjoying views of the harbour.
+Guests can enjoy a glass of vintage wine from a nearby winery while enjoying views of the harbor.

-A well-equipped fitness centre is available to guests of Inn at Laurel Point.
+A well-equipped fitness center is available to guests of Inn at Laurel Point.
 After a day of exploring Victoria, guests can relax with a luxurious in-room spa service.

 5. The Oswego Hotel

-The hotel has a fitness centre and also offers in-suite massage services, ideal after a day exploring this charming colourful city on foot.
+The hotel has a fitness center and also offers in-suite massage services, ideal after a day exploring this charming colorful city on foot.